 Early ultrasound is key for determining the number of gestations that are present.
 According to 2018 data, almost 1 in 30 babies born are from a twin pregnancy.
 Multiple gestation pregnancies have increased complexity of obstetrical care.
 The performance of cfDNA testing for trisomy 21 in twin pregnancy is similar to that reported in singleton pregnancy;7 however, it is critical that the pregnancy be identified as a twin during testing to allow accurate test interpretation.
-Performance data for screening in higher-order multiple pregnancies is lacking.8 The performance of the Harmony test in twin gestations is supported by numerous publications detailed in the final section of this e-book.
+Performance data for screening in higher-order multiple pregnancies is lacking.8 The performance of the Harmony test in twin gestations is supported by numerous publications and is detailed in a whitepaper titled "Cell-Free DNA Screening in Twin Pregnancies using the Harmony[®] Prenatal Test".